History of Township 7 EMS

 Township 7 EMS first rented a building in a former convalescent home, then moved to a second rented building near the Township 7 Fire Station.
 Volunteers and members of the Township 7 EMS have held fundraisers for five years to get money to pay for the $290,000 building.

 The squad members borrowed the money for the building with a 25 year mortgage, after buying the property for $80,000.
-The squad held fund drives including mailings to residents, sales from family photograph sessions by professional photographers and many barbeque dinners.
+The squad held fund drives including mailings to residents, sales from family photograph sessions by professional photographers and many barbecue dinners.

-Our community has required Township 7 EMS increase the support it provides.
+Our community has required Township 7 EMS to increase the support it provides.
 A brief review of call volume for medical emergencies, such as sick calls, fire standby, highway crashes, and mutual aid for other EMS Agencies in the county shows:

 1999 – 300